 Bloom: late-June to September

 From Estacada, head southeast on Hwy 224 for about 24.6 miles.
 Just past Ripplebrook, turn left onto Road 4631.
 Follow this for 2.6 miles of pavement and 0.4 mile of gravel.
-Take a left fork at Road 4635 and continue for 8.8 miles.
+Take a left fork at Road 4635 and continue for 8.6 miles (of rather pot-holey road) until you reach another fork.
 Stay to the right at this fork and after 1.2 miles you will see a trailhead on the left.

 If the Google Earth image doesn’t load properly or you lose the location, just reload the page.